Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Chronic GvHD might affect your gut anywhere from your mouth to your bowel.
 Again it can last for a long time, so you might need to carry on with treatments long term.

 You need to clean your mouth regularly, especially if it is dry and sore.
+And you need to have regular check ups with a dentist.
 Your doctors and nurses give you mouthwashes, and other medicines if your mouth gets infected.
 Artificial saliva may help with dryness.

 Having diarrhoea can make you dehydrated so you might need to have a drip with fluids.
 Your doctor might suggest feeding you through a tube if you can't eat for whatever reason.
 The tube enters either through your nose into your stomach, or directly into your bloodstream through a central line, PICC line or portacath.